rajanant49/Sports-Celebrity-Classification/README.md

 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
+5. Jupyter notebook, atom as IDE

 #### Soon to be deployed on Streamlit